cockroachdb/docs/v2.0/admin-ui-node-map.md

 1. Click on map component marked as **region=us-east** on the Node Map.
 The datacenter view is displayed.
 2. Click on the datacenter component marked as **datacenter=us-east-1**.
 The individual node components are displayed.
-3. To navigate back to the cluster view, either click on **Cluster** in the bread-crumb trail at the top of the Node Map, or click **Up to Cluster** in the lower left-hand side of the Node Map.
+3. To navigate back to the cluster view, either click on **Cluster** in the bread-crumb trail at the top of the Node Map, or click **Up to region=us-east** and then click **Up to Cluster** in the lower left-hand side of the Node Map.

 ## Understand the Node Map Components